 Show And Tell

-If you’re browsing on your phone and come across something you like (jewelry, a restaurant or vacation idea), don’t be afraid to show it to him.
+If you’re browsing on your phone and come across something you like (jewelry, a restaurant, or vacation idea), don’t be afraid to show it to him.
 If you’re worried about being presumptuous or too aggressive, say: “don’t you love this?
 I think I’m going to save up for it…”

-Above all, honesty is the best policy.
+When all is said and done, honesty is the best policy.
 If there’s something you really want, say so.
 Have an open conversation about gifts, including whether or not you’re going to splurge on something or opt for a small gift like a box of chocolates.

 Do It Yourself

 Make reservations at the restaurant of your choice and plan out your ideal romantic evening.
 You can even buy yourself a present, because, why not?
 He will probably admire and appreciate you taking the reins on this one.

 No matter which way you choose, chances are it will relieve your significant other of a lot of stress when searching for the perfect gift or engagement ring for Valentine’s Day.